esrrhs/hookso/README_EN.md

 * Replace old .so functions with new .so functions
 * Restore .so function replacement
 * Find the function address of .so
-* When a function of .so is executed, trigger the execution of a new function
+* View function parameters of .so, or function parameters of a certain address
-* View function parameters of an address
+* When a function of .so or a function of a certain address is executed, the execution of a new function is triggered

 # Compile
 Git clone code, run scripts, generate hookso and test programs